New Mexico Nursing License Requirements

 1. Complete an Education in Practical Nursing.

 Schools in the state of New Mexico must be approved by the New Mexico Board of Nursing as meeting the minimum requirements for practical nurse education to qualify graduates of such programs for licensure.1 Prospective practical nurses must have at least a diploma from an approved program.
-Schools that have been approved by the New Mexico Board of Nursing are listed on the Board website.2 Historical pass rates on the National Council Licensure Examination from approved program graduates are also available.3
+Schools that have been approved by the New Mexico Board of Nursing are listed on the Board website.2 Historical pass rates on the National Council Licensure Examination from past program graduates are also available.3

 2. Complete a Criminal Background Check.